Las Vegas Community Outreach

 - Live/work within the Division’s jurisdiction.

-- No misdemeanor arrests within one year of application.
+- Have no misdemeanor arrests within one year of application.

 - Must consent to a criminal records check and sign a Waiver Statement with regard to a criminal and driving records check.